 Dáil Éireann - Volume 663 - 08 October, 2008

-Deputy Joe Costello asked the Minister for Arts, Sport and Tourism if he will extend the horse and greyhound fund into the period beyond 2008; the amount of funding that has been paid from the central Exchequer to this fund since its inception; and if he will make a statement on the matter.
-[33756/08]
+Deputy Jack Wall asked the Minister for Arts, Sport and Tourism the number of applications for funding that were received in the 2008 sports capital programme; and if he will make a statement on the matter.
+[33765/08]

 Deputy Martin Cullen Deputy Martin Cullen

 Deputy Martin Cullen: I propose to take Questions Nos.
 136, 137, 139 and 280 together.

 Under the Sports Capital Programme, which is administered by the Department, funding is allocated to sporting and community organisations at local, regional and national level throughout the country.
 The aim of the Programme is to maximise participation in sport through the provision of modern high quality, safe, well-designed and sustainable facilities and sports equipment.
 The provision of such facilities allows for increased numbers to participate in sport.

 Applications for funding under the 2008 Programme were invited through advertisements in the Press on 13th and 14th of January 2008 and the deadline for receipt of applications was 29th February for paper-based applications and 7th March for online applications.
 A total of 1,453 applications were received under the 2008 programme.
 I announced the provisional grant allocations at the end of July and a list of the allocations is available on the Department’s website at www.arts-sport-tourism.gov.ie.